mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/README.md

 # Stochastic-Embedding-of-EMD-with-Application-in-Parkinson-s-Disease-Speech
 This repository is linked to the methodology developed in the paper with title

 **"Stochastic Embedding of Empirical Mode Decomposition with Application in Parkinson's Disease Speech Diagnostics"**.
-Tha pdf for the paper is provided in the folder paper, where it is also possibile to find the Supplementary Materials.
+Tha pdf for the paper is available at this url https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4173535 or provided in the folder "Paper", where it is also possibile to find the Supplementary Materials.

 ## **Abstract**